-- Department of Social Welfare and Ministry of Health officials work closely with academics, care home representatives and civil society groups to reach out to aged care providers.
+- Department of Social Welfare and Ministry of Health (MOH) officials work closely with academics, care home representatives and civil society groups to reach out to care home providers.

 - Care homes lack basic PPE and have difficulty observing physical distancing within their confined spaces.

 - The industry body proposed a ‘No visitors’ policy and care homes are discouraged from admitting any new residents.

 - Care home residents with suspected COVID-19 will be admitted to COVID hospitals, with all other residents admitted for isolation and testing if necessary.

 - The MOH have also recently mandated that older persons to be discharged to a care home have to be tested for COVID-19.

 Report on the COVID-19 Long-Term Care situation in the Islands of Malta and Gozo, by Maria Aurora Fenech, Matthew Vella, and Neville Calleja, last updated 6th June

 - The pandemic response team had been in place well before the first COVID-19 case was registered in Malta.
 The first case was registered on the 7 March 2020, and during the first 2 weeks of the pandemic all cases were imported.
 A mandatory 2-week quarantine was put in place for all in-coming travellers during the second week of the pandemic.